dmmnjaws/ASoft-2020-2021-quizzes-tutor-arquitecture-documentation/documentation/business_goals_general_scenarios.md

 6. Goal-measures
 	- Total time spent, by the teachers, preparing questions in the beginning or through the course, in contrast to years where traditional evaluation methods were employed - goal achieved if less time spent;
-	- Student's level of satisfaction in end-of-semester feedback surveys, in contrast to years where traditional evaluation methods were employed - goal achieved if satifaction levels are higher;
+	- Student's level of satisfaction in end-of-semester feedback surveys, in contrast to years where traditional evaluation methods were employed - goal achieved if satisfaction levels are higher;
 	- Amount of paper spent, in contrast to years where traditional evaluation methods were employed - goal achieved if less paper used.

  7. Pedigree and Value: